isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-paint-sprayers/index.md

 ###  8. Portability

 You will need a highly portable paint sprayer in order to complete your task without any hassle.
-Whether commercial or small
-- scale painting task, the selected paint sprayer should be portable and easier to set up in any place without a problem.
-For a large
-- size paint sprayer type, consider a paint sprayer with wheels or a comfortable handle.
+Whether commercial or small-scale painting task, the selected paint sprayer should be portable and easier to set up in any place without a problem.
+For a large-size paint sprayer type, consider a paint sprayer with wheels or a comfortable handle.

 ###  9. Easier to use/Operate

 A simple to operate paint sprayer is more reliable to use, especially when handling varying paint viscosity.
-Select a paint sprayer with a simple pull trigger, adjustable pressure gauge, kill switch, self
-- timer (if any), and one with a user manual. > See Also: > Stain for Swing Set
+Select a paint sprayer with a simple pull trigger, adjustable pressure gauge, kill switch, self-timer (if any), and one with a user manual. > See Also: > Stain for Swing Set

 ###  10. Operating principle